- Cancer bush

 For Patients & Caregivers

-Sutherlandia frutescens is a shrub native to Southern Africa and along the coast of West Africa.
-It is used in traditional medicine to treat diabetes, chicken pox, and external wounds, and cancer.
+Sutherlandia frutescens is a shrub native to South Africa and along the coast of West Africa.
+It is used in traditional medicine to treat diabetes, chicken pox, external wounds, and cancer.

 - Stomach and blood ailments